angular/angular/aio/content/guide/styleguide.md

 ## Application structure and NgModules

 Have a near-term view of implementation and a long-term vision.
-Start small but keep in mind where the app is heading down the road.
+Start small but keep in mind where the application is heading down the road.

 All of the app's code goes in a folder named `src`.
 All feature areas are in their own folder, with their own NgModule.